Mark-Ball/MTG_rails_app/README.md

 Implication: an authentication system must exist which restricts users from accessing or editing certain information.

+## The components of the application

+MTG-marketplace is written using Ruby on Rails and the PostgreSQL database.
+The application utilises the model-view-controller (MVC) model to create separation of concerns and applies a RESTful API to define which methods are available on which endpoints.

+This section will explain the different high-level abstractions in the app:
+- database
+- routes
+- model
+- view
+- controller

+#### The database

+The role of the database is to hold the data.
+This is necessary so that data is persistent between sessions.
+Without a database, information can only be saved in variables, which are temporary memory storage.
+This means that when a user closes the app and re-opens it, their data would be lost.
+Data is saved in the database in rows and columns.
+A page of rows and columns, analogous to a spreadsheet is called a table.
+Some of the tables included in MTG-marketplace are cards and users, which store information regarding cards and users respectively.
+The columns within a database are called attributes and the rows are called records.

+#### Routes

+Routes are important for the rails application because they direct where information should flow between the models, controllers, and views, and which HTTP verbs are available on which endpoints.
+The routes are arranged in rails using RESTful API architecture.

+Routes are declared in the 'routes.rb' file in the config directory.
+The verbs, controllers, and methods declared in the routes file determines which controllers, methods within those controllers, and views must be created.

+#### The model

+The database is accessed via the model, which has the responsibility of interfacing with the database and passing the information along to the controller.
+In Rails, the model must be named the singular version of the table to which it refers.
+For example the model for the cards table must be called 'cards.rb' by convention and placed in the app/models directory.
+The model should inherit from the ApplicationRecord class.

+If these conventions are met, many instance and class-instance methods are made available on the Cards class.
+Some methods available on the class itself are the ability to create (.create) or view all instances of the class (.all).
+Some methods available on an instance of the class are to edit (.update) or destroy (.destroy).

+#### The view

+The role of the view is to display information to users.
+Therefore each webpage will have a view.
+Views are intended to contain very little logic, with only simple conditionals being acceptable.
+For example the view may contain a conditional to show a 'login' button if the user is logged out, but a 'logout' button if the user is logged in.

+By convention, views are saved in the apps/views directory, and then inside another directory with the name of that page's controller.
+For example if the model was called 'card.rb', the controller would be called 'cards_controller.rb' and a directory named 'cards' would need to be created in apps/views, then any pages accessed through 'cards_controller.rb' would be saved in app/views/cards.
+These files would then have the name of the methods within the controller.
+Following on from our example, if there was a method called 'show' in 'cards_controller.rb', the view would be called 'show.html.erb'.

+#### The controller

+The controller contains the logic of the program and is responsible for connecting the model and view, meaning showing the information retrieved from the database to the user.

+By convention, controllers are saved in app/controller and must be named with the plural of the model it interfaces with.
+For example if the model is called 'card.rb', the controller would be called 'cards_controller.rb'.
+In this file, a class called CardsController should be declared, which inherits from ApplicationController.
+Naming the controller using this convention allows access to inherited methods and helpers.

+In MTG-marketplace, common tasks performed by the controller are passing information regarding groups or individual cards to the relevant views so that they may be displayed to the user.

 ## The database structure

 MTG-marketplace uses the PostgreSQL database for the persistent storage of data.
 The following tables are included: